-Adding a CDH cluster
+Adding a CDH cluster (CCMv2)

-- On the CDP Management Console, you enter the private IP address of your cluster and provide the cluster details.
+In the CDP Management Console, you enter the private IP address of your cluster and provide the cluster details.

-- You install AutoSSH on the cluster.
+You install jumpgate agent on the cluster.

-- You register the cluster for performing further operations.
+You register the cluster for performing further operations.

-More detailed steps are provided below.
+Detailed steps are provided below.

 Before you begin

-- CDH clusters must have been created using Cloudera Manager.
+CDH clusters must have been created using Cloudera Manager.
 Clusters that are not managed by Cloudera Manager cannot be registered to CDP.

-- All clusters must meet the requirements identified in Prerequisites for adding classic clusters.
+All clusters must meet the requirements identified in Prerequisites for adding classic clusters.

-- Log in to CDP and navigate to the Management Console.
+Log in to CDP and navigate to the Management Console.

-- Click Classic Clusters in the left navigation panel.
+Click Classic Clusters in the left navigation panel.

-- Click Add Cluster.
+Click Add Cluster.

-Classic Cluster displays the Cluster Details dialog box.
+CDP displays the Cluster Details dialog box.

-- Start the download and installation process for the SSH connectivity files by clicking the Files button in the Step 2 pane.
+- Start the download and installation process for the connectivity files by clicking the Files button in the Step 2 pane.

-- Follow the instructions in the Setup Connectivity Client dialog
+- Follow the instructions in the Setup Connectivity Client dialog box.
+You need to

-ccm-autosssh-clientrmp file and the
+jumpgate-agentrpm file and the

 - Unzip the

-ssh_tunnel_setup_filesfile.
+cluster_connectivity_setup_filesfile.
 Inside this zip file there is a script

-Five minutes after you download the ssh files, Classic Cluster starts checking the connectivity with the cluster.
+After CDP successfully connects to your new cluster, it will highlight Step 2. the connectivity with the cluster.
 When the connectivity is successful, proceed to Step 3 in the UI.

 - Click Register in the Step 3 pane.